Mandeep56Singh/mini-hrs/README.md

 # NxMiniHrs
 This is a MonoRepo project consisiting of a NestJs backend and React Front end.
 It uses the following
-1. Ant Design system
+1. Ant Design system v5
-2. Prisma ORM
+2. Prisma (ORM) v4.13

 ## Requirements
 1. Node v16+